mdditt2000/eks-anywhere/user-guides/nodeport/README.md

 NodePort is named quite literally like many other functional components within Kubernetes.
 It is an open port on every worker node in the cluster that has a pod for that service.
 When traffic is received on that open port, it directs it to a specific port on the ClusterIP for the service it is representing.
 In a single-node cluster this is very straight forward.
 In a multi-node cluster the internal routing can get more complicated.
 In that case its best using an F5 BIG-IP load balancer so you can spread traffic out across all the nodes and be able to handle failures a bit easier.

 NodePort is great, but it has a few limitations.
 Ports available to NodePort are in the 30,000 to 32,767 range.
-Source [Source](https://platform9.com/blog/understanding-kubernetes-loadbalancer-vs-nodeport-vs-ingress/)
+[Source](https://platform9.com/blog/understanding-kubernetes-loadbalancer-vs-nodeport-vs-ingress/)

 ![diagram](https://github.com/mdditt2000/k8s-bigip-ctlr/blob/main/user_guides/servicetypelb/diagram/2021-04-27_10-11-10.png)